AlessandroCaula/fullstack_open/part6/README.md

 Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the Redux Thunk library.

+#### 6.18 Anecdotes and the Backend, step 5

+Voting does not yet save changes to the backend.
+Fix the situation with the help of the Redux Thunk library.